Collate Stage Directions

 To indicate that the stage direction does not appear in a witness, create an empty <rdg> element.
 See Encode Omissions.

-Some projects (e.g., QME) are asking editors to wrap editorial stage directions in the <supplied> element.1 If your lemma contains material that you have supplied, replicate the encoding in your modern text.
-In other words, if you have a <supplied> element in your modern text, include the <supplied> element in your lemma.
+Some projects (e.g., QME) are asking editors to wrap editorial stage directions in the <supplied> element.2 If your lemma contains material that you have supplied, replicate the encoding in your modernized text.
+In other words, if you have a <supplied> element in your modernized text, include the <supplied> element in your lemma.
 Do not type square brackets into your lemma.
+LEMDO does not permit editors to type square brackets in modernized texts or born digital texts.
+Some anthologies (e.g., QME) use the <supplied> element to indicate supplied editorial stage directions.
+DRE and all anthologies following the DRE guidelines prohibit the use of <supplied> in stage directions.
+But

 Examples